ProfOJ/Blockchain-Healthcare-Records-/README.md

 # Blockchain-Healthcare-Records-
-Implementing blockchain technology in Birth and Death records and access
+Implementing blockchain technology in Birth and Death records keeping and access.

+## BENEFITS
-This project may benefit Institutions such as 1.Insurance companies
+This project may benefit Institutions such as :
+1.Insurance companies
 2.Banks
 3.Telcos